adam-hurwitz/finance-oi/tax/turbotax-tt/turbotax.md

 - Other
     - Reddit: [r/taxpros](https://www.reddit.com/r/taxpros/)

-<p style="text-align: center; font-style: italic">This is not financial, technical, or legal advice.
-Consult professionals and do your own research.</p>
+<p style="text-align: center; font-style: italic">This is not legal, financial, or technical advice.
+Do your own research.</p>